Inequalities for space-bounded Kolmogorov complexity: Basic inequalities: space-bounded version

-\textup(The constants in the $O$-notation do not depend on $x,y,s$.\textup) \end{theorem} More general inequalities (called also basic) are obtained if we replace $x,y,z$ by tuples of strings; they are easy corollaries of Theorem~\ref{th:basic} (converting the tuples into their string encoding and vice versa can be done in $O(n)$ space for strings of size at most $n$).
+For uniformity we can replace $s'$ by $s'''$ on the left-hand side.
+Here $s'''$ is the third iteration of adding overhead, so still \( s''' = s+O(n), \) and we get the following space-bounded version of basic inequality: \begin{theorem}[Space-bounded basic inequality] for all~$n$, for all strings $x,y,z$ of length at most~$n$, for all numbers~$s$, and for \( s'=s+O(n). \) \end{theorem} More general inequalities (called also basic inequalities) are obtained if we replace $x,y,z$ by tuples of strings; they are easy corollaries of Theorem~\ref{th:basic} (converting the tuples into their string encoding and vice versa can be done in $O(n)$ space for strings of size at most $n$).